dxsfung/portfolio/README.md

 * Description: This is David Fung's personal website which includes links to his portfolio of projects coded

-## To try, please go to Heroku: http://davidfung.herokuapp.com/
+## To try, please go to Heroku: http://davidfung.herokuapp.com/ or Github Pages: https://dxsfung.github.io/portfolio/

 # features

 * Responsive Design
-* Online Deployed at Heroku
+* Online Published